-If you live in and around the Reading, Maidenhead, Henley on Thames or Wokingham area and think that you might qualify for financial help, or if you know of someone who might do so, please contact us on 0118 9472855 or 07956 003312.
+If you live in and around the Reading, Maidenhead, Henley on Thames or Wokingham area and think that you might qualify for financial help, or if you know of someone who might do so, please contact us on 0118 9472855.
 The scheme is very straightforward and arrangements can be made very easily.

 The obvious benefit of neutering cats is that it prevents the birth of unwanted kittens.
 It also prevents antisocial habits developing and also considerably reduces the chance of a cat becoming infected with either FIV or FeLV, both deadly viruses.